AshfaqueAsim653/Youtube_ELT/README.md

 Load:

-Data is loaded into a staging schema in a Dockerized PostgreSQL database (using pgAdmin for DB management instead of DBeaver).
+Data is loaded into a staging schema in a Dockerized PostgreSQL database (using pgAdmin for DB management).
 Subsequent API calls update existing records in the database with new values (upsert) to keep the data current.

 Transform: